 After investigating and testing hundreds of products, there are a few I almost universally recommend.
 I decided to compile a master list here that I hope will be helpful for anyone looking to make a similar purchase.
-I don’t believe there is one best product in every category, but I think this list provides a good place to start.
+I don’t believe there is one best product in every category, but I hope this list provides a good place to start.

 (Note: I am not directly affiliated with or sponsored by any of these brands.
 I purchased all products below at retail price.
-However, if you do purchase one of the products via an Amazon link, I will receive a referral fee.)
+However, if you do purchase one of the products via an Amazon link I will receive a referral fee.)

-Poop Bags! – You need ’em, they got ’em.
+Poop Bags – You need ’em, they got ’em.
 Might as well buy in bulk.

 Dry Dog Shampoo – In between baths, I like to use a mild dry-shampoo for a quick wipe-down.

-Kong Zoom Groom – A cheap and awesome curry-comb style brush excellent for dogs with short coats.
+Kong Zoom Groom – A cheap and awesome curry-comb style brush, excellent for dogs with short coats.

 Furminator – The Zoom Groom is great, but for quickly raking loose hair, the furminator is the best.
 Make sure to purchase one for the appropriate length of your pup’s coat.